11avnishkumar/cpp/README.md

 p = new int[size];

 /*
-The most important thing to remember is whenver we change the size of the array,actully the size of the array never change instead it will create an an array of this new size and now the pointer will start to point this newly created array,Therefore it is necessary to delete the memory that is allocated for previous array size otherwise it will cause memory leakage which is not good for our project.
+The most important thing to remember is whenever we change the size of the array,actually the size of the array never change instead it will create an array of this new size and now the pointer will start to point this newly created array,Therefore it is necessary to delete the memory that is allocated for previous array size otherwise it will cause memory leakage which is not good for our project.